Vertex Lighting Plugin Documentation

 Tickrate:

-• Light Update Tickrate: Time interval between light updates.
+• TickrateLightUpdate: Time interval between light updates.
 Set to 0.0 to disable updates.

 • Default: 0.1s Type: Float Range: 0.0-Infinite